 One discussion I had recently is the linkage between Health and Recreation.
 As can be noted, the Cariboo Regional District currently does not develop policy pertaining to health.
 It could be argued (and it is) that Health and Recreation are quite separate whereas I believe they are linked and that local government can also take a more active role in policy setting which embraces the creation of local healthy communities.

 The World Health Organization (WHO) defined health in its broader sense in 1946 as "a state of complete physical, mental, and social well-being" and not merely the absence of disease or infirmity”.
 It is known that better health is central to human happiness and well-being.
 It also makes an important contribution to economic progress, as healthy populations live longer, are more productive, and save more.
 There are many ways our society could achieve greater "health".
 Access to recreation is but one way "health" can be achieved.
 Other ways include affordable housing, increased food security, poverty reduction, reduced usage of fossil fuels, a focus on sustainable community development, clean air, more exercise, etc. There are many issues that local government could address other than just recreation.
+Perhaps local government should also have policies on "health" of which access to recreational services is included in the policies.
+According to the WHO, Health Policy refers to decisions, plans, and actions that are undertaken to achieve specific health care goals within a society.
+It outlines priorities and the expected roles of different groups; and it builds consensus and informs people.

 In May 2011, the Province launched a Healthy Families BC Strategy.
 This $68 million health promotion program will be comprised of a 4 key Healthy Families BC strategy to support families and communities.
 The 4 areas are: